 During this time period, the Duke of Burgundy’s chef made an immense pie which opened to the strains of 28 musicians playing from within the pie.
 Out of the pie came a captive girl representing the “captive” Church in the Middle East.

-Hudson would remain with the queen for the next 18 years, serving as the Queen's Dwarf, where he became a trusted companion and court favorite.
+Hudson would remain with the queen for the next 18 years, serving as the Queen’s Dwarf, where he became a trusted companion and court favorite.
 His life after being a court favorite were just as interesting.
-He was kidnapped by pirates twice, in 1633, his portrait, along with Queen Henrietta Maria, was painted by Sir Anthony Van Dyck (1599-1641), the famous 17th century painter, and then he spent the next quarter-century as a slave in North Africa.
+He was kidnapped by pirates twice.
+In 1633, his portrait, along with Queen Henrietta Maria, was painted by Sir Anthony Van Dyck (1599-1641), the famous 17th century painter.
+He spent the next quarter-century as a slave in North Africa.

 16th Century – In the English translated version of Epulario (The Italian Banquet), published in 1598, the following is written on making pies: